 From there, Dr. Facilier uses his mystical powers to summon the Shadow Men from the bayou to loom large over his strange and twisted Voodoo parlor in one of the parade’s spookier units.
 Finally, the mischievous Disney Villains appear out of the darkness, with a dungeon-like lair and a wicked gathering of villainy including Hades, Evil Queen, Jafar, Cruella, and more.

-This interactive stage production in Hollywood Land is aimed at younger guests, and offers the chance to join Mickey Mouse and friends as they throw a one-of-a-kind Halloween party with dancing, not-so-frightening scary-tales, and candy.
+This interactive stage production in Hollywood Land is aimed at small children.
+It offers them the chance to join Mickey Mouse and friends as they throw a Halloween party with dancing, not-so-frightening scary-tales, and candy.

 A lot of people don’t seem to understand how these special event ticket parties work, so to be crystal clear: a regular park ticket will not grant you admission to Oogie Boogie Bash – A Disney Halloween Party.

 You must purchase the special event tickets to stay in Disney California Adventure once Oogie Boogie Bash begins.
 Yes, this means potentially buying two tickets for the same day if you want to stay from park opening until closing.

 On the other hand, a party ticket alone does grant you admission to Disney California Adventure a few hours before the event officially begins.
 It’s also cheaper than a 1-day park ticket for several dates.